rdmolony/rdmolony.github.io/_posts/2021-10-17-presenting-fuguesql-at-budapestbi.md

 ---
 title: "Presenting FugueSQL at BudapestBI"
 description: |
-  Some reflections on presenting a FugueSQL tutorial at a virtual conference
+  Some thoughts on presenting a FugueSQL tutorial at a virtual conference
 ---

 In 2021, in collaboration with Kevin Kho, I presented a brief introduction to `FugueSQL`,  a language that allows heavy SQL users to work on Python-based DataFrames,  at the [2021 `BudapestBI` conference](https://budapestbi.hu/2021/hu/eloadok/kevin-kho/)